-Writing a biography for your band or music project is the first step you focus on in order to effectively promote your music.
-Genuine prerequisite, because it is the first descriptive link between the artist, the media and the audience; the biography is often difficult to write – and sometimes can be difficult to read, if not written with care!
+As a musician, writing a biography for yourself or your musical group should be the first step you focus on in order to effectively promote your music.
+It is a genuine prerequisite, as it is the first descriptive link between you, media outlets, and your audience; the biography is often difficult to write – and sometimes can be difficult to read, if not written with care!

-Here are a few tips to write a good biography:
+Here are a few tips to write a good biography as a musician.

 1. Don’t forget the key info inside your biography

-Sometimes it is wise to quote some music journalists, especially when they are highlighting your artistic world and qualities.
+It can be wise to quote music journalists, especially when they are highlighting distinctive aspects and qualities of your artistic universe.

-2. The shorter, concise and effective, the better
+2. The more concise and effective you can be, the better

 3. Mention influences and references wisely